Texas Tech University: Student life

-International honor societies Phi Beta Kappa (liberal arts and sciences), Delta Epsilon Psi, Beta Gamma Sigma (business), and Tau Beta Pi (engineering) have chapters at the university.
-Professional, service, and social fraternities and sororities on campus include Alpha Phi Omega (service), Alpha Kappa Psi (business), Delta Sigma Pi (business), Alpha Omega Epsilon (engineering), Phi Alpha Delta (law), Phi Mu Alpha Sinfonia (music), Kappa Kappa Psi (band), and Tau Beta Sigma (band).
-Professional development and research organizations hosted by the university include the Howard Hughes Medical Institute Undergraduate Research Fellowship Program, the Center for the Integration of Science Education and Research, the Society of Engineering Technologists, Student Bar Association, and the Texas Tech Forensic Union.
-Texas Tech is also the only Power Five university in Texas that is a Hispanic-serving Institution.
-Spirit organizations representing Texas Tech include the High Riders, Saddle Tramps, and the Sabre Flight Drill Team.

-The university maintains KTXT-FM 88.1, formerly a student radio station focusing on alternative, indie rock, industrial, and hip hop music.
-After 47 years, the station went off the air on December 10, 2008.
-It returned in May 2009 with a different format and plans to eventually return to its former style.
+The university maintains KTXT-FM 88.1, a student-operated radio station focusing on alternative music.
 National Public Radio station KTTZ-FM 89.1, which features classical music and news, is also found on campus.
 Additionally, the university owns and operates Public Broadcasting Service television station KTTZ-TV.
-Students run a daily newspaper, The Daily Toreador, until 2005 known as The University Daily.
-The university also produces a yearbook, La Ventana.
+Students run a newspaper, The Daily Toreador, until 2005 known as The University Daily.
+Until 2020, the university also produced a yearbook, La Ventana.

+Over 25% of its undergraduate student population identifies as Hispanic, which designates the university as a Hispanic-serving institution.

 Athletics

 Texas Tech's athletic teams are known as the Red Raiders with the exception of the women's basketball team, which is known as the Lady Raiders.
 Texas Tech competes in NCAA Division I FBS (formerly Division I-A) and is a member of the Big 12 Conference.
 From 1932 until 1956, the university belonged to the Border Intercollegiate Athletic Association.
 After being rejected eight times over more than 20 years, the Southwest Conference admitted Texas Tech on May 12, 1956.
 When the Southwest Conference disbanded in 1995, Texas Tech, along with the University of Texas at Austin, Texas A&M University, and Baylor University, merged with schools from the former Big Eight Conference to form the Big 12.
 Athletic Director Kirby Hocutt is a member of the College Football Playoff committee.
-Texas Tech varsity teams have won two NCAA national titles, most recently the men's outdoor track and field championship in 2019, while the Lady Raiders basketball team won the school's first ever title in 1993.